Quadriffis/immortal-millionaire/2 - phenotype - weight.md

 Suggested accountability:

 Either go with a betting pool, or use a service like Stickk[^stickk] to set up a donation to a charity you hate.
 Do not choose a charity you like, Stickk is a deterrent for you, it must hurt you to lose.
 At Stickk you will choose a good (but stern) friend who will decide whether you stuck to your goals.

-## Muscle gain vs strength

-Before reading this section keep in mind the following things:

-1. Most people don't need most muscle, just less fat
-2. Strength and muscle size are not the same

-Before deciding on any course of action, be sure what your goals are.
-If you want to look in shape, usually losing weight through diet is the best course of action.
-That doesn't mean you shouldn't do exercise, but rather that you shouldn't rely on exercise alone to look more fit.

-### Gaining muscle (hypertrophy): 2 variables

-To increase your lean muscle mass there are many very effective techniques.
-They all rely on two basic variables:

-1. Trigger muscle growth
-2. Eat relevant food

-Triggering muscle growth is simple in principle.
-You want to send your muscles the signal that they are not sufficient.
-Exhausting your muscles by doing heavy things basically gives the signal of:

-> I had to fight/run for my survival, and these muscles were barely suficient.

-By stretching your limits in exercise you tell your body to activate the set of genes that causes the growth of muscles.
-Some people have easy to trigger genes, meaning a little exercise shows great result.
-Others need a heavier stimulus.

-The second factor is feeding your body the building blocks it needs to grow muscle.
-In simple terms: proteins.
-There is a lot of nuance there to do with bioavailability and amino acid makeup, but in essence it comes down to those two questions.

 [^crispr]: This might not be true in 50 years due to genetic engineering techniques like Crisr.
 [^calories]: Or more specifically kilocalories (kCal).